 I'd like to talk about the unsolicited email.
 Specifically, the one with a resume attached, and not referencing any specific search we are managing.
-We receive lots of those at The Alexander Group, as you might well imagine, and as our economy still sputters and spurts out of a recession, the volume can feel overwhelming at times.
+We receive lots of those at The Alexander Group, as you might well imagine.
 As a retained, boutique search firm working with a small select group of clients on specialized leadership positions, there is unfortunately only a microscopically slim chance that we can make a match with any of our searches, present or future.
 I can smell the cold, unfamiliar tone of these emails from a mile away.
 I will make a quick scan, 99% of the time realize it's not a match for anything we are presently managing, and send it on to the database, perhaps for future reference.

 - "Dear Alfred," the opening read.
 I'm not sure who Alfred is, but apparently, the writer had been referred to me by a "venture capitalist" in Atlanta who has worked with me in the past.
 Unnamed, of course, and on an unspecified project.
 If you think you are on a first name basis, be sure you've got the first name right.

 - Subject line: SUPER BOWL WINNER LOSES JOB!!!
 Well now, that is news.
 I'm not a sports fan particularly, but even I know how unjust that would be.
 How could someone win the Super Bowl and then get fired?
 Well, in this case, the "Super Bowl Winner" was a director with an architecture firm who, despite having turned around countless failing teams, had been let go from three positions in as many years.
 If you are going to use that as your opening line, be sure you have actually, in fact, won the Super Bowl, or I'm going to sense that you aren't exactly being straight with me.